Android - Development Workflow

 | Testing | Partner/FI | Test the build with obfuscation/signing/integration |

-| Production Release | Q2 | Merge to production, CI generates production artifact, create release tag |
+| Production Release | Q2 | Merge to production, CI generates production artifact, create release tag, notify partner/FI |

-| Done | - | Module available for production use |
+| Done | - | Module active in production |

 Additional Resources